nus-cs2103-AY1920S1/duke/docs/README.md

 ### Computing Environment

-Duke GUI has been tested and possible to run on Windows and Linux given the following computing environment
+Duke GUI has been tested and possible to run on Windows, Mac and Linux given the following computing environment
 * openjdk 11.0.4
 * OpenJDK Runtime Environment Build 11.0.4